jhoward39/IndexArbitrage/README.md

 ## Notes
 An index is just a basket of stocks, it does not become investable until a financial product is created that tracks the index.
-There is no wikipedia page for the S&P Total Market Index while there is one for every other index It is harder than you'd think to get a complete, accurate, and up-to-date list of index constituents.
+There is no wikipedia page for the S&P Total Market Index while there is one for every other index